-Session that includes 3-4 participants discussing a common theme, issue or question.
+Session that includes 3-5 participants including an optional discussant discussing a common theme, issue or question.
 Panels may include short statements during which panelists outline diverse or similar approaches to the same question.
 Panels are typically more interactive than symposia, involving active discussion among the panelists.

 Instructional session that aims to help participants increase their understanding and skill in a particular area of interest.
 Such sessions may include active involvement of the audience.

 Sessions that use material from a single or a set of cases to illustrate clinical, theoretical, or policy issues.
 These sessions may involve the audience in discussion of the case material presented.

 Individual presentations of no more than 15 minutes on a topic related to traumatic stress, typically including the presentation of research data.

 Individual presentation in a poster format on a topic related to traumatic stress, typically including the presentation of research data.

 Session involving presentation of a segment of film, video, music, drama, literature, artwork, or other forms of media relevant to traumatic stress, along with discussion.